Farming relies on biodiversity to maintain a healthy equilibrium with nature and ensure resilient food production.

 To understand the impact of our actions on biodiversity, and how we can restore it, we need data: lots of it.

-We need clear, verifiable information on what species are found on farmland, how agriculture affects their environment and what climate change means for them.
+We need clear, verifiable information on what species or insect groups are found on farmland, how agriculture affects their environment and what climate change means for them.

-Initially focusing on bee pollinators, our sensor is the first step in building a continuous stream of global, interconnected biodiversity networks that help safeguard the environment.
+Initially focusing on bee pollinators, our sensor and trained AI models is the first step in building a continuous stream of global, interconnected biodiversity networks that help safeguard the environment.